© N. Khomenko 1992-1994

 but

-to be able to work adequately with ARIZ and TRIZ-TTSE-TCPE as a whole
+it is necessary to be able to work adequately with ARIZ and TRIZ-TTSE-TCPE as a whole

 in order to provide sufficiently good performance of individual steps.